oraclespainpresales/WorkshopVBCS-Takephoto/00/readme.md

 ![](./images/vbs-app-servicecon-02.png)

 Now you must put the OCI Object Storage endpoint according to your region.
 The trainers of the workshop will give you the appropiate endpoint.
-In this tutorial we'll use the frackfurt endpoint, but this endpoint could change in other worshops, please ask the trainers about the endpoint if they didn't give you one.
+In this tutorial we'll use the frankfurt endpoint, but this endpoint could change in other worshops, please ask the trainers about the endpoint if they didn't give you one.
  ```
  https://objectstorage.eu-frankfurt-1.oraclecloud.com
  ```